Supervised Classification

 -

 The first very basic idea that comes to mind in order to test if a trained model is good for inference is called resubstitution.
 It consists in passing the training data through the classification model and compare the classes predicted with their true target values.
 Generally speaking, such method is a bad idea.
-Indeed, the points used for such validation method have already been used to train the model and if the model has overfitted these points, $100\%$ of the predictions should be correct.
-However, such a good validation result would not mean that the model generalizes well to other points.
+Indeed, the points used for such validation method have already been used to train the model and if the model has overfitted these points,

 The three (similar) validation methods explained in the following sections all start with a randomization of the dataset.
 Such procedure enables to throw off any possible correlation between nearby data points and to increase the probability to select a subset that is representative of the real data.